mlflow/mlflow/docs/source/models.rst

 Handling Integers With Missing Values
 """""""""""""""""""""""""""""""""""""
-Some platforms represent integer data with missing values as floats.
-The data types of integer columns on such platforms can vary depending on the current data sample.
+Integer data with missing values is typically represented as floats in Python.
+Therefore, data types of integer columns in Python can vary depending on the data sample.
 This type variance can cause schema enforcement errors at runtime since integer and float are not compatible types.
-For example, if your training data did not have any missing values for integer column c, its type will be integer and the default schema inference applied to the training data will return an integer type for this column.
-However, when you attempt to score a sample of the data that does include a missing value, MLflow will raise a TypeError since it can not convert float to int.
+For example, if your training data did not have any missing values for integer column c, its type will be integer.
+However, when you attempt to score a sample of the data that does include a missing value in column c, its type will be float.
+If your model signature specified c to have integer type, MLflow will raise an error since it can not convert float to int.
+Note that MLflow uses python to serve models and to deploy models so this can affect most model deployments.
 The best way to avoid this problem is to declare integer columns as doubles (float64) whenever there is a possibility of missing values.